nickdunn/vimeo_videos/README.txt

 [CHANGES]

+2011-02-24
+- Fixed compatability issue with preg_match().
+- Fixed table prefix bug which prevented cache from being updated if table prefix was not 'sym_'.

 2011-02-23
 - Added support for thumbnail sizes (large, medium, small) as well as thumbnail dimensinos.
 To enable this on a Symphony site which already uses Vimeo vidoes field the extension must be reinstalled.